Thirupathy2002/Ex.No.1---Data-Preprocessing/README.md

 # Ex.No.1---Data-Preprocessing
-## AIM:

-To perform Data preprocessing in a data set downloaded from Kaggle
+## AIM:To perform Data preprocessing in a data set downloaded from Kaggle

 ##REQUIPMENTS REQUIRED:
 Hardware – PCs